Hermitage High School (Virginia): Specialty Centers

+Extracurricular Activities

 Hermitage is home to many athletic teams/sports including football, baseball, basketball, wrestling, cross country, indoor and outdoor Track, soccer, field hockey, volleyball, golf, tennis and softball, along with cheerleading.

-Hermitage is also home to a thriving Fine Arts program.
-It offers courses in Visual Arts, Theatre, Creative Writing, Chorus and Band.

-It is also home to the music programs such as symphonic band, concert band, marching band and orchestra.
-The music program is a 30 time Virginia honor band and honor band hall of fame member.
+It also has a thriving arts program, including Visual Arts, Chorus, Drama, and Creative Writing.
+However, the band program is best known, being a 30 time Virginia honor band and honor band hall of fame member.
+In addition to arts and athletics, the school also has multiple clubs for students to join, including National Honors Society, student publications, news channel Herm TV, and more.